Lorenzo Mendoza: Polar holding

 Mendoza is the third generation of the family that controls Empresas Polar, Venezuela's largest privately held company, founded by his grandfather as a beer company in 1941.

 Empresas Polar is a holding that owns: Polar Brewery, Polar Foods, and Pepsi Venezuela.
 The brewery produces a Venezuelan popular beer called Polar, named after the polar bear.
 Polar Foods makes basic food products from corn flour and condiments to tuna fish and wine.
 Pepsi Venezuela fabricates different types of beverages.
 In 2009 Polar was affected by Venezuelan president Hugo Chavez's land reform policies when the government took over one of the company's properties claiming the land was being underused.

 Along with his family, Lorenzo supports one of Venezuela's largest charities, Fundacion Polar.
 The focus of the nonprofit organization is children's nutrition, health, and education.

 As of November 2015, Forbes estimated his net worth at US$2.7 billion.

 On June 8, 2018, Lorenzo Mendoza was invited to an MBA convocation in the Massachusetts Institute of Technology, to speak about resilience in the business world, regarding the Venezuelan crisis.
 The company ("Empresas Polar") is one of Venezuela's major employers and is seen as a symbol of resilience in a country rocked by political and economic turmoil.

 Personal life

-He is married to Maria Alexandra Pulido and has four children and likes to practice sports such as tennis, water skiing, snow skiing, baseball, and running.
+He is married to Maria Alexandra Pulido and has four children.
+In his free time, he likes to practice sports such as tennis, water skiing, snow skiing, baseball, and running.